 Don’t you hate it when you post a photo online, then view it on another device and the photo looks darker or brighter than you intended?
 Your screen brightness could be too high or too low.
 Or the color is not quite how you edited it?
 This is why monitor calibration for photography is essential.

 I’m not talking about the usual issue of images being a lower quality when posted on Facebook for example, because of compression.
 I’m talking purely about the brightness and color of the photo.

-Have you ever received feedback on an image that it appears too warm, too green, or too magenta etc, but to your eye it looks fine?
+Have you ever received feedback on an image in a photography group that it appears too warm, too green, or too magenta etc, but to your eye it looks fine?

-There’s a really good reason for this and the good news is that it is a really easy fix.
+There’s a really good reason for this and the good news is that it’s a really easy fix.
 It all comes down to four things:

 - Room color